The thing I feared most has come upon me. Sequel to Trick Blade Engagement.

 Kreesh followed Lorielle through the maze to another trap door.
 Kreesh pushed up the doorway.
 Above, boxes in a stone-lined basement.
 As soon as Kreesh stepped onto the next floor, Lorielle slapped the trap door closed.

 Kreesh walked up the stairs and opened the door, scaring several dirty huma children in rags.
-Kreesh destroyed their idol with a sweep of her hand, shattering the flimsy clay.
+A sweep of her hand sent the clay against the wall.
 The shards scattered in every direction.
 The rotted stairs, broken walls and dirty tapestries belonged in urga lands more than human.
 She stepped carefully, as she looked for another stairwell.

 At the top of the stairs, one of the boys stood defiant, with his hands on his hips.
 "Lorielle sent you, didn't she!
 She can't have them.
 They're ours, we made them!"